European Union: International cooperation and development partnerships

 The European Union uses foreign relations instruments like the European Neighbourhood Policy which seeks to tie those countries to the east and south of the European territory of the EU to the union.
 These countries, primarily developing countries, include some who seek to one day become either a member state of the European Union, or more closely integrated with the European Union.
 The EU offers financial assistance to countries within the European Neighbourhood, so long as they meet the strict conditions of government reform, economic reform and other issues surrounding positive transformation.
 This process is normally underpinned by an Action Plan, as agreed by both Brussels and the target country.

 There is also the worldwide European Union Global Strategy.
 International recognition of sustainable development as a key element is growing steadily.
 Its role was recognised in three major UN summits on sustainable development: the 1992 UN Conference on Environment and Development (UNCED) in Rio de Janeiro, Brazil; the 2002 World Summit on Sustainable Development (WSSD) in Johannesburg, South Africa; and the 2012 UN Conference on Sustainable Development (UNCSD) in Rio de Janeiro.
 Other key global agreements are the Paris Agreement and the 2030 Agenda for Sustainable Development (United Nations, 2015).
 The SDGs recognise that all countries must stimulate action in the following key areas – people, planet, prosperity, peace and partnership – in order to tackle the global challenges that are crucial for the survival of humanity.

 EU development action is based on the European Consensus on Development, which was endorsed on 20 December 2005 by EU Member States, the council, the European Parliament and the commission.
 It is applied from the principles of Capability approach and Rights-based approach to development.
 Funding is provided by the Instrument for Pre-Accession Assistance and the Global Europe programmes.
 Partnership and cooperation agreements are bilateral agreements with non-member nations.

 Defence

+The predecessors of the European Union were not devised as a military alliance because NATO was largely seen as appropriate and sufficient for defence purposes.
+In 2025, Europe initiated the ReArm program, a strategic breakthrough aimed at mobilising local industrial capabilities and bolstering European equipment production, involves a financial investment of €800 billion to support the development and procurement, simultaneously enhancing the continent's overall military readiness and self-sufficiency.